Bifurcation of elastic curves with modulated stiffness: Introduction

+To the best of our knowledge, proving existence of minimizers for membranes featuring continuous phase densities and general material parameter models is an open problem.
+We move a first step in this direction in the present paper, by focusing on the lower-dimensional setting of curves instead.
+A classical elastic curve in the plane, $\gamma\colon [0,L]\to\RR^2$, minimizes the {\sc Euler-Bernoulli} elastic bending energy (also known as the \textsc{Willmore} energy)

 where $\kappa$ is the scalar curvature of $\gamma$.
-The stationary points are called {\it elastica} and can be analytically described in terms of elliptic functions.
-As was already clear to \textsc{Euler}, the only closed elastica of fixed length in the plane are the circle and Bernoulli's Figure-8 curve, the single covered circle being the unique global minimizer of $E$, see for example \textsc{Truesdell} \cite{truesdell_elasticity_1983} and \textsc{Langer \& Singer} \cite{langer_curve_1985}.
+The stationary points are called \emph{elasticae} and can be analytically described in terms of elliptic functions.
+As was already clear to Euler, the only closed elasticae of fixed length in the plane are the circle and Bernoulli's Figure-8 curve, the single covered circle being the unique global minimizer of $E$, see for example \textsc{Truesdell} \cite{truesdell_elasticity_1983} and \textsc{Langer \& Singer} \cite{langer_curve_1985}.

-Inspired by the variational model for heterogeneous biological membranes, we are interested in the effects caused by an additional scalar density $\rho$ that modulates the elastic behavior of the curve.
-For this purpose we consider the following elastic bending energy with {\it density-modulated stiffness},
+We now modify the setting by taking the additional scalar density $\rho$ into the picture.
+The density $\rho$ modulates the elastic behavior of the curve.
+For this purpose we consider the following elastic bending energy with \emph{density-modulated stiffness},

-Our interest lies on the effects of the variable stiffness $\beta$.
-Therefore, we do not consider a one-dimensional counterpart for the spontaneous curvature $H_0$.
-In order to take into account the coupling between shape and composition, we have to minimize $E_0$ with respect to both, $\gamma$ and $\rho$.
-Admissible curves $\gamma$ are planar, regular, $C^1$-closed, and have fixed length $L$; admissible densities $\rho$ have fixed mass $\int_\gamma\rho\,\dint l=M$.
+Our interest lies on the effects of the variable stiffness $\beta$ and we dispense with the spontaneous curvature $H_0$, for simplicity.
+In order to take into account the coupling between shape and composition, we have to minimize $E_0$ with respect to both $\gamma$ and $\rho$.
+Admissible curves $\gamma$ are asked to be planar, regular, $C^1$-closed, and have fixed length $L$, whereas admissible densities $\rho$ are required to have fixed mass $\int_\gamma\rho\,\dint s=M$.

+The application of the Direct Method for the minimization of $E_0$ calls for checking lower semicontinuity with respect to weak topologies, which in turn asks for the convexity of the integrand of $E_0$.
+Yet, if such convexity is imposed, only the trivial minimizer exists, namely the constant density $\rho_0=M/L$ on a circle with curvature $\kappa_0=2\pi/L$.
+This however is insufficient for describing the rich geometric morphologies that can be observed in biological membranes.